setsumi/mecab-translate/README.md

 If the clipboard changes, the new text will replace the old one.
 However, the history can be navigated with the buttons below the textarea or with the hotkeys Alt+1 (back) and Alt+2 (forward).
-The input can be edited, for example when you want to partition the text to understand it better. copy_clipboard_pythonX.py tries to add newlines after logical pauses such as 。　and 、 though.
+The input can be edited, for example when you want to partition the text to understand it better.

 ### TTS